kirill-menke/resnet-defective-solar-cells/README.md

 Within this project I implemented a Residual Neural Network in PyTorch and using it for classifying defects of solar cells.
 Solar cells can exhbit various types of degradation caused by inappropriate transportation, installation, or bad weather conditions such as wind, snow, or hail.
 The model implemented here, focuses on two different types of defects described in more detail below.
-A ResNet-34 from PyTorch pretrained on the ImageNet database is used for this multi-label classification task.
+A ResNet-34 from PyTorch pre-trained on the ImageNet database is used for this multi-label classification task.

 ## Dataset
 The training and prediction is performed on electrolumiscence images of functional and defective solar cells.